-- A Saturday or Sunday. - For Classes on the Fed System, a day when the Federal Reserve Bank of New York (or other agent acting as Freddie Mac's fiscal agent) is closed or, as to any Holder, a day when the Federal Reserve Bank that maintains the Holder's account is closed. - For Classes on the DTC System, a day when DTC is closed.
+- A Saturday or Sunday. - For Classes on the Fed System, a day when the FRBNY (or other agent acting as Freddie Mac's fiscal agent) is closed or, as to any Holder, a day when the Federal Reserve Bank that maintains the Holder's account is closed. - For Classes on the DTC System, a day when DTC is closed.